joenorton/rubyretriever/readme.md

 Use cases
 ---------
 RubyRetriever can do multiple things for you.
-With a single command at the terminal, RR can:
+As an Executable With a single command at the terminal, RR can:
 1. Crawl your website and output a *valid XML sitemap* based on what it found.
 2. Crawl a target website and *download all files of a given filetype*.
 3. Crawl a target website, *collect important SEO information* such as page titles, meta descriptions and h1 tags, and write it to CSV.